enokidotsite/panel/readme.md

 # Enoki Starter Kit

 The Enoki starter kit is an example of common patterns used within a site.
 It includes [content](#content) and a [design](#site).
+It’s sort of like [Kirby](http://getkirby.com), but built entirely in javascript and using [Choo](https://github.com/choojs/choo) as a little front-end framework.
 This is **pre-alpha**, so features are missing, and the bugs are rampant.

-It’s sort of like [Kirby](http://getkirby.com), but built entirely in javascript and using [Choo](https://github.com/choojs/choo) as a little front-end framework.

 ## Features

-There are so many, and more to come, but here are the favorites:
+There are so many, and more to come, but here are the favorites right now:

 ### Static files means no database